 Consumers today are savvy and have greater expectations of food companies to disclose how and where their food is made, which ingredients are used and how those ingredients are produced and sourced.
-In its 2015 Global Annual Review, PWC cited food integrity and transparency as one of four colliding megatrends, noting: "High profile contamination, adulteration and fraud incidents in the US, Europe and Asia have eroded public trust in the food industry, raising consumer awareness of food quality and ensuing safety risks.
+In its 2015 Global Annual Review, PwC cited food integrity and transparency as one of four colliding megatrends, noting: "High profile contamination, adulteration and fraud incidents in the US, Europe and Asia have eroded public trust in the food industry, raising consumer awareness of food quality and ensuing safety risks.
 There is growing demand for higher quality food and transparency of food ingredients, origins and production processes, especially among the world's growing urban middle class."

-Consumer demand and these evolving food trends, along with an industry call for greater transparency, were key drivers behind our decision to take a step back and give our nutrition strategy a refresh.
-In FY2015, we outlined our new corporate Strategic Imperatives, which included expanding our business in the areas of fresh and well-being.
+Evolving food trends and a consumer demand for transparency influenced us to take a step back and give our nutrition strategy a refresh.
+In FY2015, we outlined our new corporate Strategic Imperatives, which included expanding our business in the areas of packaged fresh and well-being.
 To help meet our new Strategic Imperatives, we implemented a major restructuring of the company.
-By reorganizing our business to prioritize food categories rather than regions, health and wellbeing became even more embedded into our products and overall corporate responsibility strategy.
-We will continue to accelerate growth in our Campbell Fresh division and expand into new categories in the packaged fresh category, as evidenced by our recent acquisition of Garden Fresh Gourmet.
+By reorganizing our business to prioritize food categories rather than regions, health and well-being became even more embedded into our products and overall corporate responsibility strategy.
+We will continue to accelerate growth in our Campbell Fresh division and expand into new categories in the packaged fresh category, as evidenced by our acquisition of Garden Fresh Gourmet.